About Tropical Agriculture

 The publication as such, continued through the years until 1959, as in 1960 the College became the second campus of the University College of the West Indies (UCWI) - an external college of London University, and the ICTA became the Faculty of Agriculture of the UCWI.
 In 1962 the UCWI became a university in its own right - The University of the West Indies (The UWI).
 The publication of the journal was continued throughout the transition periods.

 a.
-EditorialUnder the management of the Faculty of Agriculture, the Journal has had five (5) UWI-appointed Editors-in-Chief: Mr. G. B. Mansfield; Professor F. W. Cope; Professor F. A. Gumbs; Professor L. A. Wilson; and most recently, Professor E. J. Duncan and most recently, Dr Lynda Wickham, who have held responsibility for publishing the journal.
+EditorialUnder the management of the Faculty of Agriculture, the Journal has had six UWI-appointed Editors-in-Chief: Mr. G. B. Mansfield; Professor F. W. Cope; Professor F. A. Gumbs; Professor L. A. Wilson; Professor E. J. Duncan and most recently, Dr Lynda Wickham, who have held responsibility for publishing the journal.
 From January 2021, Mr Bruce Lauckner will serve as the new Editor-In-Chief.
 They have all been given policy guidance by a Faculty Editorial Board (FEB), drawn from membership of the Faculty.
 There is also an International Editorial Board (IEB), chosen by the FEB, of distinguished scientists world-wide, in the disciplinary areas covered by the journal, to adjudicate on matters of scientific rigour.
 All manuscripts submitted to the journal are peer-reviewed.

 b.
 AdministrativeThe day- to- day administration of the journal- under the aegis of the Faculty- is effected through the Dean, the Editor-in-Chief, and a TA Management Committee, comprising the foregoing, the Managing Editor and Heads of the Departments of the Faculty.
 Former Heads of Departments may also serve.